What is Visual Selector?

 The visual selector allows you to select specific parts of a webpage for monitoring.
 Once the selections are saved, Distill monitors them at the configured check interval.

 Visual Selector toolbar loads at the top (bottom in case of browser extensions).
 The following image shows the visual selector panel in the web app.
 You can click on the cog icon to view the visual selector panel in the web app.

 How to use Visual Selector for monitoring parts of the web page?

 Following are the steps that you can follow to make selections on the page using the Web app.

 Step 1: Click on “Add Webpage” from the Watchlist.
 It will open the Source page.

-Step 4: Once selections are made, click on “save” button.
+Step 4: Click on the “save” button.

 gim are flags.
 You can set the flags as per your requirement.
 By default, all flags are set.

-The flags have following description:
+The flags have the following description:

 g: Perform a global match.
 If set, it will find all matches and will not stop after the first match.
-You can use this if there are multiple selections and you want to apply same text filters for all.
+You can use this if there are multiple selections and you want to apply the same text filters for all.

 i: Perform case-insensitive match.